 A large collection of county records from Mississippi can be found at the Mississippi Department of Archives and History on microfilm.
 However, it is not a complete collection.
 The FHL can also provide copies of those records on microfilm.
 However, the various courthouses in each county should still be consulted, since some records may not have been moved to the archives yet.
 Many of those records, including probate records and marriage licenses, can contain genealogical data.

 Researchers should note that marriage records for both African Americans and white people can be found at the chancery clerk’s office at the county courthouse in each county, along with probate records and deeds.

-Deeds, probate records, and marriages may be found at the chancery clerk at the county courthouse.
-Microfilmed marriage books for both whites and blacks are indicated, in that order, under “Marriages.”
+Deeds, probate records, and divorces may be found at the chancery clerk at the county courthouse.
+Microfilmed marriage books for both whites and blacks are indicated, in that order, under “Marriages” and can be found in the county Clerk of Circuit Court.
 Court records may be found in the appropriate clerk’s office at the courthouse.
 See also a list of links to county and county seat government run websites.

 List of Mississippi Counties